-We are working closely with clinical teams in the Greater Manchester and north-west area, and are only able to involve parents who have been referred through those teams.
+We are working closely with clinical teams in the Greater Manchester and north-west area, and have only able to involve parents who have been referred through those teams.

 What does the trial aim to find out?

-The trial investigates a new group-based programme for parents called EMPOWER-ASD.
+The trial investigates a new group-based programme for parents called EMPOWER-Autism.
 We want to find out whether this programme helps parents: